RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Will Fortin.md

 ### 6/25/15
 - Kris: Interview, not finished
   - He struggled with the forms, didn't have the value attribute for checkboxes and radios, didn't have name attribute for any of the input elements.
 He did the dropdown correct.
+He did the one button using button tag correct.